Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 What if I forget my Embassy password?
 -------------------------------------
-Check out the `docs <https://start9.com/user-manual/general/forgot-password.html>`_ on forgot password, and let us know if you have any additional questions.
+Check out the :ref:`Forgot Password<forgot-password>` section of these docs, and let us know if you have any additional questions.
 All your services and data will remain.

 My Embassy is set up, now what?
 -------------------------------